From case brief to cross-examined report

 report hardening

 AI analyzes the expert report structure against court standards.
-Every claim checked for citation backing.
-Every opinion evaluated for methodology that survives Daubert.
+Claims are checked for citation backing.
+Opinions are evaluated for methodology that may face Daubert scrutiny.

 cross-examination simulation

-Opposing counsel simulation attacks every vulnerability across six axes: qualifications, methodology, basis, citations, logic, and bias indicators.
+Opposing counsel simulation tests vulnerabilities across six axes: qualifications, methodology, basis, citations, logic, and bias indicators.

 $ axion-legal --case-brief patent_brief.md --domain ip [brief] loaded: patent_llm_finetuning_brief.md [domain] ip — intellectual property [analyze] expert report... done [verify] DOIs: 2/15 valid (13 flagged — arXiv + fabricated) [cross-exam] opposing counsel simulation... done output: ip_expert_report_CROSS_EXAM.md survivability score: 4/10